schvets/leaseplan-example/README.md

 And link to more detailed local report

 ![img_1.png](img_1.png)
-how to install, run and write new tests

 ## How run project tests remotely
 Project integrated with GitHub Actions and GitlabCi remote runners